-The definition of Engagement Team in APES 110 has been amended from the International equivalent to remove the reference to individuals within the client's internal audit function who perform proceduresprovide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013).
+1 The definition of Engagement Team in APES 110 has been amended from the International equivalent to remove the reference to individuals within the client's internal audit function who perform procedures on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (Compiled) (November 2013April 2022).

+Financial Interest

+An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest.

+Financial Statements

-External Expert An individual (who is not a partner or a member of the professional staff, including temporary staff, of the Firm or a Network Firm) or organisation possessing skills, knowledge and experience in a field other than accounting or auditing, whose work in that field is used to assist the Member in obtaining sufficient appropriate evidence.
-Financial Interest An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest.
-Financial Statements A structured representation of Historical Financial Information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
+A structured representation of Historical Financial Information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
 The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
 The term can relate to a complete set of Financial Statements, but it can also refer to a single Financial Statement, for example, a balance sheet, or a statement of revenues and expenses, and related explanatory notes.
-The requirements of the financial reporting framework determine the form and content of the Financial Statements.
+The requirements of the financial reporting framework determine the form and content of the Financial Statements and what constitutes a complete set of Financial Statements.
 For the purposes of this Code, financial report is considered to be an equivalent term to Financial Statements.

 The term does not refer to specific elements, accounts or items of a Financial Statement.

+Financial Statements on which the Firm will express an Opinion

+In the case of a single entity, the Financial Statements of that entity.
+In the case of consolidated Financial Statements, also referred to as Group Financial Statements, the consolidated Financial Statements.

+Firm

-Financial Statements on which the Firm will express an Opinion In the case of a single entity, the Financial Statements of that entity.
-In the case of consolidated Financial Statements, also referred to as group Financial Statements, the consolidated Financial Statements.
-Firm (a) A sole practitioner, partnership, corporation or other entity of professional accountants; (b) An entity that controls such parties, through ownership, management or other means; (c) An entity controlled by such parties, through ownership, management or other means; or (d) An Auditor-General's office or department.
+- (a) A sole practitioner, partnership, corporation or other entity of professional accountants; - (b) An entity that controls such parties, through ownership, management or other means; - (c) An entity controlled by such parties, through ownership, management or other means; or - (d) An Auditor-General's office or department.

 Paragraphs 400.4 and 900.3 explain how the word "Firm" is used to address the responsibility of Members and Firms for compliance with Parts 4A and 4B, respectively.

+Fundamental principles

-Fundamental principles This term is described in paragraph 110.1 A1.
-Each of the fundamental principles is, in turn, described in the following paragraphs: Integrity R111.1 Objectivity R112.1 Professional competence and due care R113.1 Confidentiality R114.1 Professional behaviour R115.1 Group A reporting entity for which Group Financial Statements are prepared.
-Group Audit The audit of Group Financial Statements.
+This term is described in paragraph 110.1 A1.
+Each of the fundamental principles is, in turn, described in the following paragraphs:

+Integrity R111.1

+Objectivity R112.1

+Professional competence and due care R113.1

+Confidentiality R114.1 to AUST R114.3

+Professional behaviour R115.1

+Group

+A reporting entity for which Group Financial Statements are prepared.

+Group Audit

+The audit of Group Financial Statements.

+Group Audit Client